Zooarchaeology: Identification and taxonomy

 Identification is integral to the archaeological analysis of animal remains.
 Identification of animal remains requires a combination of anatomy, taxonomy, and studies of archaeological context.
 The ability to identify a piece of bone requires knowing what element (bone in the body) it is, and to what animal the bone belongs.
 The latter is referred to as taxonomy, which is used to sort animals into different groups.
 Zooarchaeology uses Linnean nomenclature, which includes varying degrees of specificity in regards to the species.
 Linnaean nomenclature (Linnaean taxonomy) is used because it allows archaeologists to identify and show the genetic and morphological relationships between species.
 These relationships are based on species evolution, which can often be subject to interpretation.
 While more specific identification is preferable, it is better to be less specific in the identification rather than identify a specimen incorrectly.
 When examining animal remains, it is common that there are bones that are too small or too damaged to be able to accurately identify it.
 Archaeological context can be used to help with assumptions about species identification.
 Skeletal classification is the other half of properly identifying animal remains.
-Bones can be classified by the material it is made of and by its shape.
-(7) Three categories of bone shapes include long bones, flat bones, and irregular bones.
-Bones are structured differently depending on where they are located and what part of the bone it is; the main structural differences are found between spongy bone and compact bone.
-Spongy bone and compact bone both serve different purposes in regards to bone function; for example, the outside layer of the bone that provides structure is made of compact bone, whereas the inside of the bone is made of spongy bone.
-The study of bones is useful to zooarchaeology because certain morphological aspects of a bone are associated with particular periods of growth, which can help narrow down the age the specimen was at death.
+Zoological osteology is useful to zooarchaeology because certain morphological aspects of a bone are associated with particular periods of growth, which can help narrow down the age the specimen was at death.
 The analysis of teeth require a slightly different approach than bone, but retain the same level of importance when it comes to analysis.
 The wear pattern and tooth morphology provides information about a species diet and age; the enamel also has biochemical remains of what the animal ate.
 While animal remains can include more than just bones and teeth, the nature of things like hair and muscle cause it to deteriorate quickly after death, leaving the skeleton behind; this is why most of zooarchaeology revolves around skeletal morphology.
-Laboratory analysis can include comparing the skeletons found on site with already identified animal skeletons.
+Laboratory analysis can include comparing the skeletons found on site with previously identified lab specimens.
 This not only helps to identify what the animal is, but also whether the animal was domesticated or not.